elpheria/node-handbook/Code Style Guide.md

 ## Indent size

 An indent size of 4 whitespaces is used.
 We avoid using hardtabs, since their behaviour may be unexpected under different environments.
 An original indent size of 2, a Node.js default, must be avoided, since code clarity decreases.
-We use async/await nowadays, so there's no real needs for short indentations, since there's not a huge number of indentations.
+We use async/await nowadays, so there's no real need for short indentations, since there's no excessive code nesting.
 If there is, then your problem might be elsewhere.

 ## Quotes